Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 WER computation: jiwer library (standard implementation).
 Per-sample WER averaged for mean; individual error counts (insertions, deletions, substitutions, hits) summed across all samples.

-KenLM models: 3-gram, trained on Wikipedia text with pruning thresholds 0 0 1.
-ENGLISH.bin for English, EUROPEAN.bin for Spanish and German.
+KenLM models: Word-level 3-gram, trained on AM training data transcriptions (100M+ words) with pruning 0 0 1.
+ENGLISH.bin for English, EUROPEAN.bin for Spanish and German, INDO_ARYAN.bin for Hindi.
 Alpha = 0.1, beta = 0.5, beam width = 100.

 Deepgram model: Nova-3 (multilingual), released 2025.
 This is an upgrade from our previous benchmark which used Nova-2.

 If you're exploring ASR for your application, try the providers on your actual audio before making a decision.
-Benchmarks inform -- but your data decides.
+Benchmarks inform — but your data decides.

 Share this post :